fung-hei-man/clock-in-out-system/README.md

 # Clock In Out System

+System for employees to clock in / out with query functions.

 ## API Documentation
 Please see https://fhmclockinsys.docs.apiary.io/

 ### Postman
 Postman Collection is prepared and stored in `/postman`.
-Import the whole folder to Postman to start calling API.
+Import the folder to Postman to start calling API.
 An environment `Local Dev` is created to call `localhost` server.
 Change the `server_url` to a suitable one or create a new environment.

 ## Deployment Documentation
 ### `.env` File
-A `.env` file at root directory is always necessary for this system to run.
+A `.env` file at root directory is always necessary for this system to run regardless of envrionment.
 Before deployment, prepare the `.env` file with following parameters or check `.env.template`.
    ```
    # == Database ==